Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 Can You Keep Many Amano Shrimp Together?

-You can keep many Amano shrimp together, as they are extremely friendly.
+You can keep many of them together, as they are extremely friendly.
 On their own, they wouldn’t be of much use anyway regarding cleaning.
 For maximum tank-cleaning potential, it is actually recommended to purchase these creatures in large numbers!

 A group of six is usually a good number to keep together.
 Also, an even number of males and females is advised.
 This way, dominant behavior will be minimized.